 Life with irritable bowel syndrome, or IBS, can be the stuff of nightmares when left untreated.

-An astounding 10 to 20% of Americans live with IBS, while nearly 15% of the world’s population reports suffering from IBS symptoms.
+An astounding 10 to 20% of Americans live with IBS, while nearly 15% of the world’s population reports suffering with IBS symptoms.

 With Halloween and the upcoming holidays quickly approaching, many people will overindulge in sweet treats, like chocolate.